Changissnz/nu_merchant_principal/README.md

 defined simply as an "educated guess".
-As funny as an "educated hypothesis" sounds, the phrase would go against teachings on its definition as an "educated guess", on the premise of redundancy.
+As funny as an "educated hypothesis" sounds, the phrase would go against teachings on its definition as an "educated guess" on the premise of redundancy.
 To add on more to these elaborations in a way that is besides the point, this statement makes no implicative jab on any